 Ingredient Notes

-The full ingredient list and measurements can be found in the recipe card towards the end of this blog post.
+The full ingredient list and measurements for the Frosted Chocolate Cookies can be found in the recipe card towards the end of this blog post.
+For the frosting, I used this Chocolate Buttercream Recipe that uses melted chocolate.

-Ingredients measured out in bowls to make these chocolate cookies with chocolate frosting.
+Ingredients measured out in bowls to make the chocolate cookies.

-Step by Step Images for Making Frosted Chocolate Cookies
+Step by Step Images for Making these Frosted Chocolate Cookies

 The full-detailed instructions are written out in the recipe card below.
 Use these images to help guide you as needed while following the directions.